ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 The `elements` array consists of the fewest node values that can be hashed together with the provided leaves to produce the root.
-The contents of the `elements` array is kept in left-to-right order: if a node is present in the root's left subtree, its value must be listed before any values provided from nodes that are in the root's right subtree, and so on recursively.
-In the event that a node is not present, an all-zero byte string of length `Hash.Nh` is listed instead.
+The contents of the `elements` array is kept in left-to-right order: if a node is present in the root's left subtree, its value is listed before any values from nodes that are in the root's right subtree, and so on recursively.
+In the event that a node does not exist, an all-zero byte string of length `Hash.Nh` is listed instead.

 The proof is verified by hashing together the provided elements, in the left/right arrangement dictated by the bits of the search keys, and checking